zed-industries/zed/docs/src/extensions/developing-themes.md

 6. Terminal Colors:
    - ANSI color definitions for the integrated terminal

-We recommend looking at our [existing themes](https://github.com/zed-industries/zed/tree/main/assets/themes) to get a better idea of what can be styled.
+We recommend looking at our [existing themes](https://github.com/zed-industries/zed/tree/main/assets/themes) to get a more comprehensive idea of what can be styled.